Salvini's power grab backfires as Italy inches toward new government

 The anti-immigrant leader of the right-wing League party plunged Italian politics into chaos earlier this month when he called for early elections that he hoped would enable his party to govern alone.

-But his gamble appears to have failed as Italian President Sergio Mattarella asked the former prime minister Giuseppe Conte to head a new coalition — just over a week since he resigned as prime minister after Salvini pulled the League’s support for his government.
+But his gamble appears to have failed as Italian President Sergio Mattarella asked former prime minister Giuseppe Conte to head a new coalition — just over a week since he resigned after Salvini pulled the League’s support for his government.

 Conte said Thursday that he would try to cobble together a government backed by the League’s former ally, the anti-establishment 5-Star Movement and the rival center-left Democratic Party.

-“This is a delicate phase for the country,” he told reporters in a press conference.
+“This is a delicate phase for the country,” he told reporters at a press conference.
 “We need to exit this political uncertainty as quickly as possible.”

 Conte, a mild-mannered lawyer who has no political affiliation but is thought to be close to the 5-Star Movement, said his priority would be to work on the looming 2020 budget.